 The first computer I programmed is shown on the left!

-This was in the days of my first computer job with IBM at Birmingham, in 1966!
+This was in the days of my first computer job with IBM in 1966, at Birmingham.

 However, before training as a computer programmer on this particular machine,

 I gained experience as an operator on a 2nd generation IBM 1401.
-During this time,
+This was years before on-line processing became

 my work was shift-based, and all big computer 'jobs' were left for the night-shift.